 Global trends are also growing in opposition to globalization.
 Here are four essential development areas to ensure you are adjusting adequately.

 We live in an increasingly globalized world, one that is inter-connected in countless aspects.
 If you haven’t gone out into the world, then it is likely that the world will be coming to you, very soon!

-If it is to be useful in an increasingly globalized world, a Performance Management System (PMS) must be adapted to place value on what matters most in the new market's intercultural context.
+If it is to be useful in an increasingly globalized world, a Performance Management Framework (PMF) must be adapted to place value on what matters most in the new market's intercultural context.